Generlate/Handbook/company/asynchronous-communication.md

 # Asynchronous communication at Generlate

 Generlate is an **all-remote** company which means we work from home or office spaces, but do not have a physical office we all go to together.
-Moreover, we are also a **global company**, which means we are spread all over [the world](./team/locations.md). <!-- missing link--> So not only do we not share an office, most of the time, we don’t even share time zones.
+Moreover, we are also a **global company**, which means we are spread all over <!-- add icon --> [the world](./team/locations.md). <!-- missing link--> So not only do we not share an office, most of the time, we don’t even share time zones.
 For this reason, we use **asynchronous (async)** forms of communication as much as possible and conduct synchronous meetings only when it’s really necessary.

 Async simply means that work doesn’t happen at the same time for everyone.
 Asynchronous communication allows us to move forward and make decisions without having to meet to talk with everyone involved.
 In this page you will read about why we are async, the tools we use at Generlate, and how we use them.
 We also explain how we communicate, tips on how to work asynchronously, and how we decide to be or not to be async.